CliffordAnderson/XQuery4Humanists/01-introduction.md

 local:add-salad("Fish", true())
 ```

 By adding the clause ```as xs:string``` and ```as xs:boolean``` you limit the range of acceptable values to strings and booleans respectively.
 The ```as xs:string``` after the paragraph indicates that the return value will always be a string.
-While it's not strictly necessary to add types to your inputs and to your return values, it's a very good habit to get into.
-You'll find that if you cannot determine what type of information your function can accept and what type of information your function will return, you probably don't really understand what your function is doing.
+While it's not strictly necessary to add types to your inputs and to your return values, it's a good habit to get into.
+You'll find that if you cannot determine what type of information your function can accept and what type of information your function will return, you probably don't fully understand what your function is doing.

 Whether you declare named functions in your prologue or assign anonymous functions to variables in your expression body depends on the purpose you intend to achieve.

 ### Recursive Functions

+Recursion forms the gateway to more advanced XQuery.
+We will explore a basic example of a recursive function here.
+The basic idea behind recursion is dividing a big task into a set of smaller tasks.
+To make recursion work, you need to have at least one recursive case (i.e., a case of a big task that you can split into smaller tasks) as well as at least one base case (i.e., a case that represents an indivisible task).
+Let's test out these concepts by computing the [fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_number) in XQuery.

 ```xquery
 xquery version "3.1";